 An island of southeast Massachusetts south of Cape Cod, from which it is separated by Nantucket Sound, an arm of the Atlantic Ocean.
-Settled in 1659, the island was part of New York from 1660 to 1692, when it was ceded to Massachusetts.
+Settled in 1659, the island was part of New York until 1692, when it was ceded to Massachusetts.
 It was a whaling center until the mid-1850s and is now a popular resort.

 - NANTUCKET, a county and township (coextensive) of Massachusetts, U.S.A.
 Its principal part is an island of the same name, 28 m.

 - M., has a coast-line of 88 m.; it lies within the ro-fathom line, but is separated from the mainland by Nantucket Sound, which is 25 to 30 m.

 - The surface of Nantucket Island is open, nearly treeless, with a few hills, the highest being 91 ft.

 - Extremity of Nantucket Island is Siasconset (locally 'Sconset), a summer resort of some vogue; it has a Marconi wireless telegraph station, connecting with incoming steamers, the Nantucket shoals lightship and the mainland.

 - End of the island; and Polpis, Quidnet and Wauwinet (at the head of Nantucket harbour) in its E.